 Through ATX Walk Bike Roll, the City of Austin is working to update our sidewalk, urban trails, and bicycle plans.
 These plans will guide how we build urban trails, sidewalks, crosswalks, and bike lanes.
 They will also identify where we need them most.
 We’re exploring new options for traveling and getting outside, and we’ll need your feedback along the way.

-Public Works manages the City's Capital Improvement Program projects through all phases of design, construction, and inspection.
-This is how your bond dollars are put to work!
-Projects range from the Austin City Hall to new swimming pools, fire stations and libraries.
+The Public Works Department manages the City of Austin's Capital Project Delivery projects through all phases of design, construction, and inspection.
+Projects range from street reconstruction and water/wastewater infrastructure improvements to new fire stations and libraries.

-The Public Works Department Pedestrian Program is responsible for repairing and adding miles of sidewalks around the City of Austin.
-The Americans with Disabilities Act is a driving factor in making sure that the right-of-way along our streets is safe and accessible for all, but there also are projects being built for transportation and recreational use.
+The Public Works Department Sidewalk Program is responsible for installing miles of sidewalks in Austin for transportation and recreational use.
+The Americans with Disabilities Act is a driving factor in making sure that the right-of-way along Austin's streets are safe and accessible for all.

-Austin’s Street and Bridge Operations handle repair and maintenance of all of Austin's structures within the City's public right-of-way.
-This includes streets, bridges, sidewalks and guardrails.
-We patch potholes, resurface streets, repair utility cuts, maintain the City’s medians, do right-of-way maintenance on trees, and respond after storms.
+Composed of professional and technically skilled staff, Public Works Street and Bridge Operations manages and maintains public right-of-way infrastructure including streets, bridges, sidewalks, guardrails, trees and vegetation.
+Our five divisions patch potholes, resurface streets, repair utility cuts, maintain the City’s medians, right-of-way maintenance on trees, and respond after storms.